George Buddy Król

 Of course, I though, they bribe him with drugs, probably methamphetamines!
 Then I heard more coming, so I slipped up the stairs to be out of sight.

-Below me I heard the men talk about the haul of drugs, and how they were delivering the cash to Hank Proctor at come place called "Hard Cranks".
+Below me I heard the men talk about the haul of drugs, and how they were delivering the cash to Hank Proctor at some place called "Hard Cranks".

 I wondered where Harry was at the time.
 Surely he was getting the same information.
 I did not want to call the police in case he had, I also wanted to get as much information as possible.